mgc93/mgc93.github.io/_projects/1_project.md

 ---

 In this project, I study whether response times in negotiations reveal the responder's evaluation of the offer, and thus can be used strategically by the proposers.
-I use an eBay dataset containing bargaining exchanges between June 2012 - June 2013 to answer this question.
+I use an eBay dataset containing millions of bargaining exchanges between June 2012 - June 2013 to answer this question.

 ## 🔍 Research question

 ---

-When negotiating, does the time it takes somebody to get back to you with a response tell you something about their preferences?
+When negotiating, does the time it takes somebody to get back to you with tell you something about how good they think your offer was?

 Consider this situation.
 Imagine you go on eBay to buy something (e.g. art poster for your room).
 You come across this listing.
 You can click ‘Buy it Now’ to buy the listing at $22 or click ‘Make an offer’ to send a private offer to the seller of $15 for instance.